 The efficient conversion of waste organics into hydrogen and valuable chemicals particularly through the utilization of solar energy, represents a promising strategy for enhancing carbon resource recycling and minimizing ecological impact.
 1–8 A key feedstock in this process is lactic acid (LA), which can be derived from the degradation of waste polylactic acid (PLA) plastics or through the fermentation of biomass sources such as corn or sugarcane.
 As a versatile intermediate, lactic acid plays a crucial role in producing biodegradable plastics, pharmaceuticals, and agrochemicals.
 9 Recent advancements have demonstrated that lactic acid can be photo-catalyzed to yield hydrogen and a range of organic chemicals, including formic acid, aldehydes, and pyruvic acid, highlighting the synergy between waste conversion and the principles of a circular economy.
 10,11 However, compared with thermal catalytic or reforming paths, the efficiency of the process is still low and far from industrialization.

-12–151610
+To enhance the efficiency of this process, the effective separation and transport of charge carriers achieved by modification of the photocatalyst.
+12–15 For instance, the defect-rich chalcogenide nanosheet-coupled photocatalyst d-NiPS₃/CdS rapidly extracted and transferred electrons, coupled with photo-oxidation, achieving an ultrahigh H₂ evolution rate of 39.8 mmol ∙ gcₐt⁻¹ ∙ h⁻¹, with a pyruvate production rate of 7.1 mmol ∙ gcₐt⁻¹ ∙ h⁻¹.
+16 Furthermore, by integrating external heating with photocatalysis10, we optimized the charge balance between photoreduction and oxidation half-reactions, enabling the highly selective upgrading of lactic acid into hydrogen and pyruvic acid.
+Although these approaches have proven highly effective, they pose significant challenges in elucidating structure-activity relationship.
+The simultaneous variation of multiple factors induced by structural modifications of the catalyst makes it particularly difficult to identify the determining factor.

-For instance, Song et al. demonstrated that atomically dispersed Pt in Pt(II)/CdS facilitate the activation of the hydroxyl group in LA, lowering the activation barrier for PyA formation, whereas Pt nanoparticles on CdS selectively generate tartaric acid derivatives through C-C coupling.
+In the photocatalytic systems constructed by photocatalysts and cocatalyst, where the investigation of multi-site synergistic interactions has emerged as a focal point in catalytic research subject.
+For instance, Song et al. demonstrated that atomically dispersed Pt cocatalyst in Pt(II)/CdS facilitate the activation of the hydroxyl group in LA, lowering the activation barrier for PyA formation, whereas Pt nanoparticles on CdS selectively generate tartaric acid derivatives through C-C coupling.
 17 Moreover, recent studies indicate that the photocatalytic activity for hydrogen evolution from water or methanol can be further enhanced when noble-metal single-atom catalysts (SACs) coexist with their nanoparticles (NPs) or nanoclusters (NCs) on CdS photocatalyst, thanks to the synergistic catalytic effects of the supported metals.
-18,19 he exploration of these photocatalysts opens up new avenues for effective substrate adsorption and activation.
+18,19 The above-mentioned studies exploration of these photocatalysts opens up new avenues for effective substrate adsorption and activation.
+However, the mechanistic elucidation of these cooperative phenomena remains particularly challenging due to the complex interfacial dynamics and competing reaction pathways involved.
+Hence, further investigate the complex synergistic interactions between different metal species across various photocatalytic reactions was important.
 Additionally, to develop a more economically viable approach, there is a need to create non-noble metal active site catalysts capable of promoting photothermal reduction and oxidation processes synergistically.